BradleyMatera/study-material/docs/test-strategy.md

 # Testing & Validation Strategy (Speak Your Checks)
-Great code still needs proof.
-This page teaches you how to sanity-check your SSML pipeline using only Node, Bash, and your own voice.
+You don’t need Jest or fancy tooling—just Bash, Node, and a clear idea of what “correct” output looks like.
+This page shows you **what to run, what the output should look like, and how to reason about failures.**

-## Test Loop Mantra
+## Default Test Loop
+Say this out loud before each run:
-1. “Build the TypeScript.” → `npm run build`
+1. “Build fresh TypeScript.” → `npm run build`
-2. “Pipe a sample through the CLI.” → `printf "<speak>hi</speak>" | node dist/main.js`
+2. “Run the script with sample input.” → `printf "..." | node dist/main.js`
-3. “Check for markers.” → `grep` for expected words or JSON keys.
+3. “Scan for markers.” → `grep` for expected text/JSON keys.
-4. “Log failures loudly, exit non-zero.”
+4. “Log failures loudly and exit non-zero.”

-## The `tests/run_ts.sh` Script
+## `tests/run_ts.sh` Explained
 ```bash
 #!/usr/bin/env bash
 set -euo pipefail